AshitMilne/Planet-III/semper-idem/Regnum Dei/E Pluribus Unum/EPU 1 Generation Ex Infinitum.md

 ## Introduction

+**REWRITE NEEDED ON INTRO**

-If intelligence — expressed as Anima — is the blueprint for legitimacy (and what is more legitimately reasonable and beautiful than our ecology and its bounded animus? then *capital* is its vector in the material world for humanity to replicate the order perceived in the natural world: the current which flows as the distilled codification of trust, the manifestation of collective purpose, and the medium through which creativity, labor, and cooperation transform potential into realized abundance without needless toil and spin.
+If intelligence — expressed as Anima — is the blueprint for legitimacy (and what is more legitimately reasonable and beautiful than our ecology and its bounded animus?) then *capital* is its vector in the material world for humanity to replicate the order perceived in the natural world: the current which flows as the distilled codification of trust, the manifestation of collective purpose, and the medium through which creativity, labor, and cooperation transform potential into realized abundance without needless toil and spin.
 Without it we will incur the wrath of our ecology as its animus becomes ever more unbounded.
 The materialist's hubris is that nature may be tamed.
 Instead, we must better govern ourselves within it.

 Our money as it stands is misapplied through sub-optimal decisions at the individual and sovereign level mirroring the failure of intelligence.
 The ultimate reflection of this is our admiration for the dragons who hoard and flaunt it: This is destructive, extractive, and ultimately unsustainable in Creation.
 Worse, it's in bad taste and soon enough everyone despises those with objectively bad taste because it a tell that you're corrupt and so lacking in self-awareness that you wear it openly.